Modem Wars

 Dan Bunten's Modem Wars is a real-time tactics game developed by Ozark Softscape and published by Electronic Arts in 1988 for the Commodore 64.
-A version for IBM PC compatibles was released in 1989.
+A version for MS-DOS was released in 1989.

 Modem Wars is played over a modem connection between two machines (via telephone or null modem serial connection), with both players controlling a group of robotic units trying to eliminate the opponent's command center.
-Features such as fog of war, varied unit types, terrain, and formations, all now standards in the genre, are included.
+The game includes fog of war, varied unit types, terrain, and formations, which are now standard in the genre.

 The game has a replay feature, referred to as a "game film".
 A separate utility allows replays to be uploaded to bulletin board systems for sharing.